 About Light Work

-Meanwhile lets just say that we are proud Light Work contributed a whooping 20 entries.
+But we are proud to say that Light Work contributed 20 entries already.

 Every year Light Work invites between twelve and fifteen artists to come to Syracuse to devote one month to creative projects.
 Over 400 artists have participated in Light Work’s Artist-in-Residence Program, and many of them have gone on to achieve international acclaim.
 The residency includes a $5,000 stipend, a furnished artist apartment, 24-hour access to […]